rom-rb/rom-rb.org/source/doc-pages/introduction/mappers.md

 Every application needs different representations of the same data.
-Taking data from one representation and converting it into another uses mappers in ROM.
+Taking data from one representation and converting it into another is done by using mappers in ROM.

 A mapper is an object that takes a tuple and turns it into a domain object.

 ROM provides a DSL to define mappers which can be integrated with 3rd-party libraries.